Different Types of Socks: A Complete-ish Guide

 Ultralight Socks are the thinnest and lightest socks out there — a ghost of a sock.
 The thinner fabric allows for ventilation, making these the most breathable sock weights.
 These are often used for running or working out, but they work great for anyone who wants an incredibly thin sock to keep things light on their feet.

 Next up, we have Lightweight socks.
-Lightweight socks are often used as dress socks to go with a dress shoe.
+Lightweight socks are often used as dress socks to go with dress shoes.
 Due to the versatility of this sock weight, they are also great for everyday socks or casual socks.

 Spools of yarn at the Darn Tough mill